 Find more information on Ohio food banks, or call any of the following.
 Calvary Chapel Baptist Church ((419) 628-3717), Firm Foundation Christian Center ((419) 339-2487), Allentown United Methodist Church (phone (419) 230-6727), Allen County Community Samaritan's Pantry ((419) 647-4451).

 There are many other local agencies that offer free groceries.
 If those centers can’t assist, or for additional locations, find more Allen County food pantries.

 Housing, legal, and foreclosure advice

-Allen County Ohio is supported by Legal Aid Of Western Ohio Inc. Get access to free Legal Services that can help with the following issues, including Landlord & Tenant disputes, Civil Domestic Violence, Foreclosure Prevention, Divorce Visitation/Custody, Government Benefits including SSI, Public Benefits and Consumer Debt Laws.
-Lima Ohio.
+Allen County Ohio is supported by Legal Aid Of Western Ohio Inc. Get access to free Legal Services that can help with the following issues, including Landlord & Tenant disputes, Civil Domestic Violence, Foreclosure Prevention, and Divorce Visitation/Custody.
+Lawnyers from the non-profit can also help with applications for, Government Benefits including SSI, Public Benefits and Consumer Debt Laws.
+The location is Lima Ohio.
 (888) 543-1432

 Health clinics for low income